-You could use the "Dashboards → FAST" tab to have a quick look at what is going on.
-The dashboard provides you with a summary about all the test runs and their statuses, along with vulnerability counts for a chosen period of time.
+Click the "Dashboards → FAST" tab to have a quick look at what is going on.
+The dashboard provides you with a summary of all the test runs and their statuses, along with vulnerability counts for a chosen period of time.

 - If a baseline request recording is in progress